 Read the news release from ASPS regarding the study : New Evidence on What Women Can Expect after Breast Augmentation Surgery

 Medicine and technology have come a long way since the 1960’s when the first silicone implants were placed.
-Anesthesia and surgical techniques have evolved over the past 50 years, and will continue to evolve and improve.
+Anesthesia and surgical techniques have evolved over the past 50 years and will continue to evolve and improve.
 Implants are better today than they were 10 years ago, whether they are saline or silicone.
 Surgical technique is better today and allows for shorter surgery time with a much easier recovery and earlier return to work and exercise.
 Nevertheless, women should not rush into any elective procedure, including breast augmentation.
-I cannot stress enough how important it is to research your procedure and your surgeon.
 Make sure you choose a surgeon who is certified by The American Board of Plastic Surgery and works in an accredited facility.
 However, once you have decided on a qualified surgeon, you can feel very comfortable that you will be safe.

 There was a time when breast augmentation, like most cosmetic procedures, was so expensive that very few could afford it.
 It was mainly celebrities and the affluent who signed up.
 Now with new technology and more competition between implant manufacturers and physicians, breast augmentation is much more affordable.
 Breast enhancement is, by no means inexpensive, but with competitive pricing between physicians, stable implant pricing and patient financing through companies like Care Credit, augmentation is available to everyone.

 Breast augmentation is not for everyone, but for those who are good candidates, it is a very safe, effective and affordable procedure.
-I am both board certified by The American Board of Plastic Surgery and we are members of the American Society of Plastic Surgeons.
+Dr. David Bauer and Dr. Zachary Young are both board certified by The American Board of Plastic Surgery and we are members of the American Society of Plastic Surgeons.
 We specialize in cosmetic breast procedures, so come in for a consultation and take advantage of our spring promotions.